Winter of Discontent

 After Callaghan returned from a summit conference in the tropics at a time when the hauliers' strike and the weather had seriously disrupted the economy, leading thousands to apply for unemployment benefits, his denial that there was "mounting chaos" in the country was paraphrased in a famous Sun headline as "Crisis?
-What Crisis?"
+What Crisis?".
 Conservative leader Margaret Thatcher's acknowledgement of the severity of the situation in a party political broadcast a week later was seen as instrumental to her victory in the general election held four months later after Callaghan's government fell to a no-confidence vote.
 Once in power, the Conservatives, who under Thatcher's leadership had begun criticising the unions as too powerful, passed legislation, similar to that proposed in a Labour white paper a decade earlier, that banned many practices, such as secondary picketing, that had magnified the effects of the strikes.
 Thatcher, and later other Conservatives like Boris Johnson, have continued to invoke the Winter of Discontent in election campaigns; it would be 18 years until another Labour government took power.
-In the late 2010s, after the more left-wing Jeremy Corbyn became Labour leader, some British leftists argued that this narrative about the Winter of Discontent was inaccurate, and that policy in subsequent decades was much more harmful to Britain.
+In the late 2010s, after further Labour defeats, some British leftists argued that this narrative about the Winter of Discontent was inaccurate, and that policy in subsequent decades was much more harmful to Britain.

 The term "Winter of Discontent" is taken from the opening line of William Shakespeare's play Richard III.

-It is credited to Larry Lamb, then editor at The Sun, in an editorial on 3 May 1979.
+It has been credited to Larry Lamb, then editor at The Sun, in an editorial on 3 May 1979.
+However, it was used earlier by Lord Lipsey in a 1978 Downing Street note and was credited to him in several obituaries.